XRPLF/xrpl.js/CONTRIBUTING.md

 + [Subscribe to ripple-server](https://groups.google.com/g/ripple-server)

-# How to upgrade gatsby & npm packages
+# How to upgrade npm packages

 We use a package called [npm-check-updates](https://www.npmjs.com/package/npm-check-updates).
 We use a file called `.ncurc.json` in order to filter which packages are skipped during update.